 This website is not intended for children (individuals under 18 years old) and we do not knowingly collect data relating to children.

-XNT LTD (“XNT”) and any of its dependent and fully-controlled affiliates and subsidiaries (“XNT Entities”) are strongly committed towards international compliance with data protection laws.
-Ensuring data protection is the foundation of trustworthy business relationships and is the cornerstone of XNT’s reputation.
+EXANTE and any of its dependent and fully-controlled affiliates and subsidiaries are strongly committed towards international compliance with data protection laws.
+Ensuring data protection is the foundation of trustworthy business relationships and is the cornerstone of EXANTE’s reputation.
 The success of our business depends on our ability to maintain the trust of our clients.
 We would like to inform you about the type of information we gather, what we do with it and how you can correct or modify the information you entrust us with.

-This Policy applies to XNT, XNT Entities and their employees and extends to all processing of personal data, relating to an identified or identifiable person.
+This Policy applies to EXANTE, EXANTE's entities and their employees and extends to all processing of personal data, relating to an identified or identifiable person.
 Anonymised or pseudonymised data is not subject to this Policy.

-All processing carried out by XNT or its employees shall be carried out in accordance with the principles enshrined in the GDPR, being the following:
+All processing carried out by the EXANTE or its employees shall be carried out in accordance with the principles enshrined in the GDPR, being the following: